-To establish validity qualitatively, the instruments was given to the supervisor to evaluate the relevance of each item in the instrument to the objectives and rates each item on the scale (1) not relevant, (2) somewhat relevant, (3) quite relevant, (4)Very relevant.
-The purpose of qualitative research was described or understood the phenomenon of interests from participant's point of view; therefore the researcher allowed participants to legitimately judge the credibility of the results.
-The researcher conducted a pretest and used context validity index (CVI) to check the validity of the questionnaire contents.
+Validity refers to the degree to which study accurately reflects or assesses the specific concepts the researcher is attempting to measure (Fidel, 1993).
+To establish validity qualitatively, the instruments were given to the supervisor to evaluate the relevance of each item in the instrument to the objectives and rates each item on the scale (1) not relevant, (2) somewhat relevant, (3) quite relevant, (4) Very relevant.
+The purpose of qualitative research was described or understood the phenomenon of interests from participant's point of view; therefore, the researcher allowed participants to legitimately judge the credibility of the results.
+The researcher conducted a pre-test and used context validity index (CVI) to check the validity of the questionnaire contents.